srinadh99/Transformer-Models-for-Multimodal-Remote-Sensing-Data/README.md

 ![plot](./MFT_Plots/HSILidar_pixel_Confusionmatrix.png)

 ![plot](./MFT_Plots/epoch_vs_train_loss.png)

+# Observations
+The MFT model is studied with only HSI images and with both HSI and LiDAR images for the land-cover classification task using Trento data.
+The performance metrics are clearly indicating that the MFT model with 'channel' tokenization is performing better than the 'random' CLS and 'pixel' tokenized CLS.
+Moreover the gain in performance is with a few number of additional trainable parameters.

 # Our Next Contributions
 Even the MFT model is doing better interms of fusing multimodal data and obtaining the complimentary information, there are several limitations with respect to speed etc.